Kentucky Route 61: Cumberland and Adair County

 The first 12.8 mi of KY 61 is considered part of the Appalachian Development Highway System’s Corridor J project.
 That stretch of highway is one of five segments of that ADHS project, along with KY 90, US 27, KY 914, and KY 80 going from Burkesville through Burnside to London.

 KY 61 runs concurrently with KY 90 into downtown Burkesville.
 KY 90 branches westward, while KY 61 goes onto a northwestward course, and turns northeast near the tripoint of the Cumberland, Metcalfe, and Adair County lines.
 Going north, the route crosses the Adair County line twice, and enters the far eastern tip of Metcalfe County before entering Adair County the second time.

-KY 61 has junctions with the Louie B. Nunn Cumberland Parkway and KY 80 on the west side of Columbia.
+KY 61 has junctions with the Louie B. Nunn Cumberland Expressway and KY 80 on the west side of Columbia.
 KY 55 (Columbia Bypass) also has a concurrency with KY 61 near Columbia as well.